vimus/vimus/README.markdown

 ## Installing

-Get the lattest release of [The Haskell Platform](http://hackage.haskell.org/platform/), and make sure that Cabal's `bindir` is on your `PATH`.
+Get latest release of [The Haskell Platform](http://hackage.haskell.org/platform/), and make sure that Cabal's `bindir` is on your `PATH`.